torch.hub¶

 How to implement an entrypoint?¶

-Here is a code snippet specifies an entrypoint for resnet18
+Here is a code snippet specifies an entrypoint for resnet18 model if we expand

-the implementation in pytorch/vision/hubconf.py
+the implementation in pytorch/vision/hubconf.py.

-In most case importing the right function in hubconf.py
+In most case importing the right function in hubconf.py is sufficient.
+Here we

 just want to use the expanded version as an example to show how it works.